 FROM SHAME TO UNCONDITIONAL LOVE

-After I believed in Jesus Christ the feeling of shame went away, and I received the love of God more than ever!
+After I believed in Jesus Christ, the feeling of shame went away, and I received the love of God more than ever!

-I am very happy that God has saved me.
+I am so happy that God has saved me.
 I forgave my former husband for his abuse, and I have a better relationship with my father.
 I am not depressed anymore and, miraculously, my family is treating me better than ever.